How to tell real silver from the fake stuff…

 In addition to being very stubborn, I can also be extremely trusting, fairly gullible, and outright dense at times.

-So, without further ado, here are my five basic tests to identify real silver jewelry:
+So, without further ado, here are my five basic tests to identify real silver jewelry.
+Hopefully this will help you be able to tell real silver from the phony stuff!

 1. Your silver may not be fully silver if…. it’s not marked as Silver.